Industrial Action

 Archive information on localised industrial action

-• An overtime ban by drivers between Thursday 29 February and Saturday 2 March 2024
+Friday 1 March 2024 - industrial action by the ASLEF union affected services run by LNER.
+In addition, there was an overtime ban by drivers between Thursday 29 February and Saturday 2 March 2024

-Industrial action by the ASLEF union affected Northern on Friday 1 March.
+Friday 1 March 2024 - industrial action by the ASLEF union affected Northern on Friday 1 March.

 Archive information on nationwide industrial action